 Lung cancer screening allows individuals to be checked for early signs of lung cancer before the development of any symptoms.
 Identifying early, potentially curable lung cancer is of great benefit.

-Several studies have been performed which are suggestive although not conclusive of the benefits of CT scans of the chest as a screening procedure to identify early-stage lung cancer.
-At White Plains Hospital, the Department of Thoracic Surgery participates in the International Early Lung Cancer Action Project (I-ELCAP) which is currently attempting to evaluate the role of CT scans of the chest in screening for lung cancer.
+Several studies have shown the benefits of CT scans of the chest as a screening procedure to identify early-stage lung cancer.
+At White Plains Hospital, the Department of Thoracic Surgery provides a comprehensive screening program that includes low dose CT scans.

 How is a lung cancer screening CT scan performed?